jimd1989/crAPL/README.md

 ### (⊆ ⍺ ⍵)

-Split the items of ⍵ into sublists in terms of ⍺. ⍺ can be a boolean, a function, or a data type.
-If ⍺ is a boolean, the index of ⍵ will be kept/dropped depending on ⍺'s true/false value.
-If ⍺ is a function, the index of ⍵ will be kept if ⍺ satisfies the evaluation of (⍺ ⍵[i]).
-If ⍺ is any other type, the index of ⍵ will be kept if it matches an `(equal?)` call against ⍺. ⍺ can be a list of the same length as ⍵'s top axis, or it can be a scalar value, in which case ⍺ is applied to all indices of ⍵.
+Split the items of ⍵ into sublists in terms of ⍺, where ⍺ is a scalar/list of boolean(s), predicate(s), or data.

++ If ⍺ is a boolean, it will accept/reject an index of ⍵ based upon its truthfulness.
++ If ⍺ is a predicate `f`, it will accept/reject an index `x` of ⍵ if `(f x)` evaluates to true.
++ If ⍺ is any other data type, it will accept/reject an index of ⍵ based upon whether or not they are `(equal?)`.

+⍺ does not have to be the same length as ⍵.
+Its indices are mapped across ⍵ in a cycle.

     (⊆ number? '(1 hey 2 3 how 4 are you 5 6 ?))